wbigger9/School/README.md

-# School
+# Grade Calculator
-projects I do in classes
+This program will tell you whether you are passing your classes or not!